Tucson First-Time Home-Buyers Tax Credit of Arizona

 9. First-time Arizona home buyer beware.
 Some of the lowest prices on homes today are "fixer-uppers" or homes sold "as is" because of foreclosure.
 Invest in a Arizona home inspection (typically costing under $500) before agreeing to purchase any Arizona home.
 The inspection will inform you of any faults in the first-time Arizona home and help you determine the approximate cost to remedy those problems.

 For many Americans, the time is right to take advantage of today's excellent first-time Arizona home buying opportunities.
 If you are among them, shop carefully and enjoy the journey to Arizona home ownership.
 MyOwnArizona™ agents are very patient and can answer any of your concerns.
 First-time Arizona home ownership is an exciting part of life!
-Contact MyOwnArizona™ by email or you can call or text (520) 222-6929 and we will be more than happy to answer any specific questions you may have.
+Contact MyOwnArizona™ by info@MyOwnArizona.com and we will be more than happy to answer any specific questions you may have.